Py-Himanshu-Patel/Laern-Python/Logging/README.md

 ## Logging with different files

 Till now we have logged only one module.
 Lets check how to log different modules.
 Here we put a logger for a class and log the object creation.

+### Single Logger instaces

 ```python
 # employee.py